CSC207-UofT/course-project-csc207-team-ramsey/walkthrough.md

 User opens the program for the first time and is prompted to create a username and password.
 ControlCentre receives the commands and creates a User entity.
-Select an option from the main menu of what to do in the app (create food/recipe, show food/shopping list, add ingredients, make a recipes).
+Select an option from the main menu of what to do in the app (create food/recipe, show food/shopping list, add ingredients, make a recipe).
 Create a new food, adding in the name, quantity, shelf life, unit, and date of purchase.
 ControlCentre takes in the input and sends it to FoodManager to make a new food entity.
 The food is added to User's food list.
 Add as much food as desired.
 Return to menu and create a new recipe,